SS Ganges (1906): Later history

 Ganges was sold out of the fleet in 1928 to F. B. Saunders of London who sold her on the following year to Sea Products of London.
 She became Seapro in 1930 and served for a further four years before being sold for breaking to Thos.
 W. Ward in 1934.

 Notable passengers

+The parents of Fiji's first Chief Justice Sir Moti Tikaram (KBE), Thakur Tikaram (born 1877) and his wife Singaribai Tikaram (born 1894) arrived in Fiji on July 10, 1912 on the SS Ganges (Emigration Pass No. 50079).

-The parents of Fiji Indian businessman Sir Sathi Narain, Devara Suramma (Emigration Pass No. 52043) and Gompa Appalasamy (Emigration Pass No. 51617), arrived on this ship from India to Fiji in 1913.
+Fiji Indian businessman Sir Sathi Narain, Devara Suramma (Emigration Pass No. 52043) and Gompa Appalasamy (Emigration Pass No. 51617), arrived on this ship from India to Fiji in 1913.
 Abdul Wahid who ran as a Mayoral Candidate in Tracy, USA.
 His grandfather Ali Mohammed f/n Mehardad was one of the indentured labor who came at the age of 20.